-Let The August Group Inc. help you discover if you can eliminate your PMI
+Let The August Group Inc. help you determine if you can cancel your PMI

-PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and generally isn't even tax deductible.
-It's favorable for the lender because they acquire the money, and they get the money if the borrower doesn't pay, separate from a piggyback loan where the lender takes in all the damages.
+PMI is costly to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible.
+It's favorable for the lender because they obtain the money, and they get the money if the borrower defaults, different from a piggyback loan where the lender absorbs all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to understand the market dynamics of our area.
-At The August Group Inc., we know when property values have risen or declined.
-We're masters at pinpointing value trends in St Louis, Saint Louis County and surrounding areas.
-When faced with figures from an appraiser, the mortgage company will usually drop the PMI with little trouble.
-At that time, the home owner can relish the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
+It's an appraiser's job to recognize the market dynamics of their area.
+At The August Group Inc., we're masters at recognizing value trends in St Louis, Saint Louis County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will usually do away with the PMI with little anxiety.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: